 The library’s resources are made accessible through these additional means:

-• A navigable and understandable user interface for the online catalog and other online research resources (e.g. LibGuides, databases, Discovery catalog);
+• A navigable and understandable user interface for the online catalog and digital research resources (e.g Stacks platform, EBSCO Discovery service);

-• Curated research guides to significant aspects of the collection and/or topics especially relevant to the Seminary’s curriculum (e.g. LibGuides, virtual library course on the learning management system);
+• Curated research guides to significant aspects of the collection and/or topics especially relevant to the Seminary’s curriculum (e.g. LibGuides);

-• Webinars on specific research topics (both offered live and as posted recordings);
+• Webinars and workshops on specific research topics (both offered live and as posted recordings);

 • Prominent instructions/guides to accessing varied types of resources (e.g. using eBooks, locating journal articles, AAEHC bibliographies);